Decalf: A Directed, Effectful Cost-Aware Logical Framework: A Model of

 \begin{definition}[Simplex category] We will write $\SPX$ for the \emph{simplex category}, \ie the category of inhabited finite ordinals $\brk{n}$ and order-preserving maps between them.
 By convention, $\brk{0}$ will denote the singleton ordinal, \ie the terminal object of $\SPX$. \end{definition}

-\textbf{What do simplicial sets have to do with preorders?} Every preorder can be reconstructed by gluing simplices together in a canonical way; this is the \emph{density} of the embedding $I : \SPX\hookrightarrow\PREORD$, which implies that the corresponding nerve functor $N : \PREORD \to \Psh{\SPX}$ sending a preorder $P$ to the restricted hom presheaf $\Hom{\PREORD}{I - }{P}$ is fully faithful.
-In this way, simplicial sets are an appropriate place to study concrete preorders; this is the content of a well-adapted model as defined in \cref{subsec:SPT}.
-The synthetic preorder theory of simplicial sets, then, studies sufficient conditions in the internal language for arbitrary simplicial sets to ``behave like'' those that arise from actual preorders via the nerve functor $N$.
+\paragraph{What do simplicial sets have to do with preorders?} Every preorder can be reconstructed by gluing simplices together in a canonical way; this is the \emph{density} of the embedding $I\colon \SPX\hookrightarrow\PREORD$, which implies that the corresponding nerve functor

+is fully faithful, \ie $\Psh{\SPX}$ is well-adapted.
+The synthetic preorder theory of simplicial sets, then, studies sufficient conditions in the internal language for arbitrary simplicial sets to ``behave like'' those that arise from actual preorders via the nerve functor $\Emb$.

-\begin{restatable}{theorem}{ThmSimplicialSetsModel} The category $\Psh{\SPX}$ of simplicial sets forms a non-trivial model of \emph{synthetic preorder theory} in the sense of \cref{def:spt-model} in which the interval is given by the representable presheaf $\Yo\brk{1}$ and its two global points. \end{restatable}
+\begin{restatable}{theorem}{ThmSimplicialSetsModel} The category $\Psh{\SPX}$ of simplicial sets forms a model of \emph{synthetic preorder theory} in which the interval is given by the representable presheaf $\II\eqdef\Yo\brk{1}$ and its two global points. \end{restatable}